 Armando first came to Latinos Progresando as an actor auditioning for Teatro Americano’s ‘Con Raíces, Sin Papeles’ in 2010, in which he played a leading role.
 Five years after that production, Armando interviewed for a teaching artist position and was brought into the LP Family.

 Armando is a graduate of the Connecticut School of Broadcasting and has completed comedy programs conducted by Improv Olympics and The Comedy College.
 He has more than 10 years of experience acting on screen and on stage with groups such as Colectivo El Pozo, a Chicago-area Spanish-language theatre company.

 E-mail Edgar: firstname.lastname@example.org

-Edgar began volunteering for LP in 2009, offering pro bono graphic design work.
-He then transitioned to the head graphic designer role and helped organize the annual Holiday Party fundraiser, all as a volunteer.
-In 2010, Edgar became LP’s Marketing Director.
-His goal is to revamp the organization’s image and to work with LP’s directors to develop strategies and initiatives to best reach individuals who can benefit from LP’s services.
+Edgar began volunteering for Latinos Progresando in 2009, primarily offering pro bono graphic design work and consulting during special events.
+He later transitioned to the head graphic designer role and helped organize the annual Holiday Party fundraiser—all as a volunteer.

 E-mail Mary Carmen: firstname.lastname@example.org